tusharf5/tusharsharma.dev/content/posts/2022-06-03/index.md

 (fn: T, args: Parameters<T>)
 ```

-Two things to note here, We are assigning our generic variable to the first parameter of the function.
+Two things to note here, first, we are assigning our generic variable to the first parameter of the function.
 In plain English this is like saying to Typescript “Hey, there’s going be this variable T which can only be a function and you can assign it to the first parameter of the function”.
 This basically means whatever is the type of the first parameter will be assigned to the variable T.

 This is similar to something like below where typescript is extracting the type of the function and assigning it to the type T. Remember `typeof` is also a typescript construct and is different from Javascript when it is purely used to define the type.
 It is like a type extractor in Typescript.